wezhubb/DeregGenes/README.md

 The package is created by Wenzhu Ye.

-The `prepareData` function use of `biomaRt` package to get the HGNC gene symbol.
-The `logFCsingle` function use of `limma` package to compute linear fit of the gene expression.
-The `plotHeatMap` function use of `pheatmap` package to plot the heatmap.
+The `prepareData` function use of `oligo` package to read in and normalize CEl file, use of `biomaRt` package to get the HGNC gene symbol, and use of `dplyr` package to filter dataset.
+The `logFCsingle` function use of `impute` package to impute the missing values in dataset and use of `limma` package to compute linear fit of the gene expression.
+The `Aggreg` function use of `RobustRankAggreg` package to compute overall preformance of each gene’s expression level across target studies.
+The `plotHeatMap` function use of `pheatmap` package to plot the heatmap. `shinny` package is used to develop shinny app.

 ## Acknowledgements